Maozheng6/Maozheng/README.md

 [Google scholar](https://scholar.google.com/citations?hl=en&user=3wbgHbIAAAAJ)

 ## Introduction
-I'm a computer science PhD candidate focuses on multi-modal human-computer interaction on mobile devices.
+I'm a computer science PhD candidate focusing on multi-modal human-computer interaction on mobile devices.
 I've published a few papers in CHI, UIST, and IUI.
 I've interned at Meta and Google.
 I've built multiple end-to-end mobile applications with multi-modal input and machine learning backend for enhanced interaction experience.
 I have 3 years experience of Android development, 2 years experience of iOS development, 3 years experience of deep learning, and 0.5 year experience of Unity development for VR.
 I have worked with touch, voice, eye gaze, and wristband input.
 And I've worked on LLM fine-tuning, CNN training and implementing machine learning models on Android/iOS devices.
 ## Internship experience

 **Student researcher, Google, Mountain View, CA**<br/>